anurmanov/search_machine/README.md

 The script run_server_with_5_workers.sh lets us to run 5 workers, but it was done just for showing ability of app.

 To stop server run script stop_server.sh

+P.S.
+Despite of fact that the technical task looks like description of a simple console app.
+I tried to perform it in a production-ready style, e.g. switching from JSON storage to Postgres will take minimal expenses.
+Performance issues are not forgotten as well, I meant workload balancing through running several workers and balancing them via nginx.